eReuse/workbench/docs/PXE_Register.md

 3. Check the network configuration on VirtualBox.
   1. Adapter 1 should be on Ethernet (cable) interface with others computer (to be registed).
   2. Adapter 2 should be on NET if you have a second interface (from your second Ethernet or Wi-Fi interface)
+4. Insert [eReuseOS_v7.0.3b6.iso](https://github.com/eReuse/device-inventory/releases/download/v7.0.3b6/eReuseOS_v7.0.3b6.iso) as CD media.
-4. Run the virtual server and wait until system is loaded.
+5. Run the virtual server and wait until system is loaded.
-5. When the system asks for a login you can start to register computers.
+6. When the system asks for a login you can start to register computers.

 ####Configure ISO options
 Info: The configuration file is called [config.ini](https://raw.githubusercontent.com/eReuse/device-inventory/master/device_inventory/config.ini).